Amitha353/Bitcoin-and-Cryptocurrency-Technologies/README.md

 * Designed to be run constantly for life.
 Requires significant expertise, long lead-times.
 Perhaps the fastest chip developed ever.
 * Throughput = 2 TH/s , ~ 14 months on an average to find a block.

+#### Profressional Mining Centers :
+* Prerequisite : Cheap power, Good Network, Cool Climate;

+#### Energy consumption aspects of Bitcoin mining - 3 steps
+1. Embodied energy : used to manufacture mining chips and other equipment.
+(Includes physical mining - digging out rare metals, coppers -> IC's, etc; Manufacture into Bitcoin mining ASIC);
+    -> Should decrease over time. (since sufficient chip will be there, more resources online, etc);
+    -> Returns to scale. (optimized on large scale)
+2. Electricity : used to perform computation. (plug into wall - draws electricity - and perform computation).
+    -> Should increase over time.
+    -> Return to scale. (optimized on large scale)
+3. Cooling : required to protect equipment.
+    -> costs more with increased scale! (not optimized in a large scale);

 ------------------------------------------------------
 ## 6. Bitcoin Anonymity
 ------------------------------------------------------